jaswindersingh2/SPOT-RNA/README.md

 OVERVIEW
 ====
 SPOT-RNA is a single sequence-based RNA secondary structure predictor.
 It used an ensemble of deep learning methods (ResNets and BiLSTM) (Figure 1) to infer the base-pair probability of nucleotides within the sequence.
 SPOT-RNA was initially trained on non-redundant bpRNA[1] dataset in which secondary structure was derived using comparative sequence analysis.
 After initial training, transfer learning was used to further train SPOT-RNA on high resolution non-redundant structured RNAs from Protein Data Bank (PDB)[2].
 SPOT-RNA can predict all kind of base-pair including pseudoknots, non-canonical, lone, and triplets base-pairs.
 SPOT-RNA is also available as web-server at http://sparks-lab.org/jaswinder/server/SPOT-RNA/.
-The web-server provides an arc diagram and a 2D diagram of predicted RNA secondary the structure through Visualization Applet for RNA (VARNA) tool along with a dot plot of SPOT-RNA predicted base-pair probabilities.
+The web-server provides an arc diagram and a 2D diagram of predicted RNA secondary the structure through Visualization Applet for RNA (VARNA)[3] tool along with a dot plot of SPOT-RNA predicted base-pair probabilities.

 |![](./SPOT-RNA-architecture.png)